 Tax Season Resources

 Estimated payments for income tax returns (both federal and state) are important for several reasons.
-Keeping track of the date and amount of each estimated payment will make your tax return preparation much smoother and reduce potential IRS or State Department of Revenue notices - which nobody likes!
+Keeping track of the date and amount of each estimated payment will make tax return preparation more accurate and efficient as well as reduce potential IRS or State Department of Revenue notices - which nobody likes!

-Estimated payments go towards any tax liability you have for the year the estimated payment is recorded.
-This means you may owe less tax when your return is completed or even have a refund!
+Estimated payments go toward any tax liability for the year the estimated payment is recorded.
+This means less tax may be owed when the return is completed, or a refund may exist.
 In any event, estimated payments reduce or eliminate potential penalties and interest - neither of which is deductible.

 In addition, when our clients owe tax, we proactively calculate estimated tax payments for the next year in compliance with IRS safe harbor rules.
 While these estimated payments may not cover the entire amount of tax due for that year, they will potentially eliminate underpayment penalties when each estimated payment is made timely.
 Look for your estimated payments with your tax return.
 When we provide returns electronically in a portal, the estimated payment vouchers will appear as an Action Item.
 Login to download these and include them with your payments.

 A secure and efficient way to pay quarterly estimated payments to the IRS is through their website, www.eftps.com.
 Any taxpayer can request an online account to make payments, but the setup process can take 6 to 12 weeks to complete.
 Taxpayers using this site receive a PIN issued by the IRS to the address on their tax return and must set up a password.
 Both of these items are necessary to access the site and begin making payments.
 A benefit to using this process is that payments are recorded for the tax year input and the IRS does not inadvertently post to an incorrect year.
 Additionally, a list of all payments and the dates the payments were made may be printed and used in the preparation of the income tax return.